-The primary pre-test measure will be the KS2 SATs results as these are high in contextual validity and are highly correlated with attainment at the end Key Stage 4.
+The primary pre-test measure are the KS2 SATs results as these are high in contextual validity and are highly correlated with attainment at the end Key Stage 4.
 It is recognised that this does exclude pupils from the trial who have since entered the English education system.
 However, this is not the case for the majority of EAL pupils in schools in England and those new to the system with low levels of fluency are regarded as needing additional help beyond mainstream classroom support.

-In addition, a measure of fluency will be collected at baseline for subgroup analysis of differential effects of the intervention based on students' pre-intervention fluency levels.
-It is proposed to use the EAL fluency descriptors from the school census.
+The EAL fluency descriptors from the school census were collected at baseline to carry out a subgroup analysis of the differential effects of the intervention.
 From September 2016 all schools are required to return this information, recording level of fluency (graded from A -E, A being new to English and E being fluent), annually for all EAL pupils.
 Although we recognise that there are limitations to the fluency indicators as they stand (namely, that they are teacher assessed and are unmoderated) we feel that they do, however, reflect teachers' perceptions of pupils' fluency at a given time point and are the only available proxy for students' fluency that is available without additional testing.

-Using primarily nationally collected data will minimise costs and the burden on schools and pupils.
+Using primarily nationally collected data minimises the costs and the burden on schools and pupils.
 All teachers (control and intervention) will receive £25 for completing extra administrative tasks required by the evaluation, including completion of teacher survey's and return of the proposed fluency measure.
-This will be administered by the Evaluation Team at the end of the main trial (ie when all requirements have been completed).
+This will be administered by the Evaluation Team at the end of the main trial (ie. when all requirements have been completed).